, Hyderabad campus

 Some of his research work is published in journals and books.

-Srinivas has a range of research interests, including Institution building-Peoples Collectives, Microfinance through women Self Help groups, and Skill building towards Livelihood Promotion, development Induced displacement.
+He has carried out his research on topics such as Microfinance and Livelihood promotion through women Self Help groups, Skill building towards Livelihood Promotion,

 1. S.Srinivas and B. Vijayalakshmi., Abuse and neglect of elderly in urban families.
 The Indian Journal of Social Work 62 (3): 464-479, July 2001 Mumbai, TISS